vuongducphuong/documentation/content/applications/services/timesheets/overview/time_off.rst

 Create Timesheets upon Time Off Validation
 ==========================================

-Odoo automatically timesheets on project/tasks upon time off requests.
+Leansoft automatically timesheets on project/tasks upon time off requests.
 This allows for better overall control over the validation of timesheets, as it does not leave place for forgetfulness and questions after hours that have not been timesheeted by the employee.